Worthing National Trust Association

 After a year or so Southdown had grown to over a thousand members and it was decided to divide the membership into two new centres.
 Southdown kept its name and its membership came from Southwick to Brighton.
 Our Centre was named the Adur-

 Only a few years passed before the Adur-

 By 1998, when we were celebrating our Silver Jubilee, we had begun to be known as the Adur-

 Sadly the Arun Valley Association closed at the end of 2005 because they could not fill five vacancies on their committee, leaving us as the only support group in this part of West Sussex.
-As our numbers are slowly rising we hope new committee members will be forthcoming to fill our vacancies so that the Worthing Centre will continue to thrive for at least another forty years.
+Our numbers are slowly rising as the Worthing National Trust Association continues to thrive.